The online Master of Library Science at Appalachian

 The Master of Library Science at Appalachian State University is a flexible, online program that helps you define your role as a leading information professional.

-With a highly interactive curriculum designed to challenge and engage you while remaining convenient for the working professional, as a graduate of this Distance Education program, you will be uniquely prepared for a career in librarianship.
+With a highly interactive curriculum designed to challenge and engage you while remaining convenient for the working professional, as a graduate of this Distance Education program, you will be uniquely prepared for a career in school and/or rural libraries.

 Completion of the Master of Library Science program entitles the graduate to apply for licensure (076 Media Coordinator) from the State of North Carolina as well as Public Librarian Certification from the North Carolina Public Librarian Certification Commission.

 It is nationally recognized by the American Association of School Librarians (AASL) and nationally accredited by the Council for Accreditation of Educator Preparation (CAEP).

 Distance Education at Appalachian: Keep your life… Change your future